-If the vehicle's key fob is unavailable or the vehicle's battery is discharged, see "Shift Lever Override" in "What To Do In Emergencies" for instructions on shifting the automatic transmission out of PARK for towing.
+If the Key Fob is unavailable or the vehicle's battery is discharged, refer to "Shift Lever Override" in this section for instructions on shifting the automatic transmission out of PARK for towing.

-Do not use sling type equipment when towing.
-When securing the vehicle to a flat bed truck, do not attach to front or rear suspension components.
+- Do not use sling type equipment when towing.
+Vehicle damage may occur. - When securing the vehicle to a flat bed truck, do not attach to front or rear suspension components.
 Damage to your vehicle may result from improper towing.